Setheus

 In Gnosticism, Setheus is one of the great celestial powers dwelling in the Sixth Heaven.

 Attestation in the Bruce Codex

-The ancient Gnostic text known as the Bruce Codex was discovered near Alexandria, Egypt in 1769 and translated into English in 1892 by Carl Schmidt and Violet Macdermot.
+The ancient Gnostic text known as the Bruce Codex was discovered near Alexandria, Egypt in 1769 and translated into German in 1892 by Carl Schmidt.
+An English translation of the text with Schmidt's commentary was published in 1978, with translation and notes by Violet Macdermot.
+All references to Setheus are contained within 'The Untitled Text,' one of the 3 books contained within the Codex.
+In Chapter Eight, the text describes Setheus:

 "This truly is the only-begotten God.
 This is he whom the All knew.
 They became God, and they raised up his name : God.
 This is he of whom John spoke: "In the beginning was the Word and the Word was with God and the Word was God.
 This is the one without whom nothing exists, and that which has come into existence in him is life."
 This is the only-begotten one in the monad, dwelling in it like a city.
 And this is the monad which is in Setheus like a concept.